brevzin/cpp_proposals/2996_reflection/reflection.md

 ```
 :::

-Given a reflection `r` representing a language construct `X` whose declaration introduces an identifier, and if that identifier is representable using the ordinary string literal encoding, then `identifier_of(r)` returns a non-empty `string_view` containing that identifier.
+Given a reflection `r` representing a language construct `X` whose declaration introduces an identifier, and if that identifier is representable using the ordinary literal encoding, then `identifier_of(r)` returns a non-empty `string_view` containing that identifier.
 Otherwise, it is not a constant expression.
 Whether a reflected construct has an identifier can be checked with the `has_identifier` metafunction.

 The function `u8identifier_of` returns the same identifier but as a `u8string_view`.
 Note that since all identifiers can be represented as UTF-8 string literals, `u8identifier_of` never fails to be a constant expression because of representability concerns.